 This means being able to scan anything from work invoices to receipts, and the beauty of scanning apps is that they don't just create a PDF copy, but also allow you to edit the file as required before saving - that way you really do have only a copy of your documents and the information you need from them.

 Some apps offer additional services, often for a small fee, in order to allow you to do even more with your scanned files.
-This might include document editing and management and/or cloud storage solutions to help you better manage your digital archives.
+This might include document editing and management and/or cloud storage to help you better manage your digital archives.

 Here we'll look at a range of the best document scanning apps currently available.